khawladaouay/simple_shell/README.md

 ## Files
 * README.md: Current file containing information about this project
-* main.h - Heade file that contains all library and prototype functions
+* main.h - Header file that contains all library and prototype functions
 * main.c - The simple shell itself and its main
 * read_line.c - Function that gets input from user to match correct output or prints an error message